How to Make Humidity Disks for Herb Jars

 They can be formed entirely by hand.

-Or rolled out and cut out as cookies.
+Or rolled out and cut out like cookies.

 Use layers of different colored clay to form a log, and slice with a wire cheese cutter or thin string Nerikomi style.